forked-prs/nuxt-facebook-pixel-module/README.md

   },
 }
 ```

+By Default it is disabled in development mode
+you can set
+`debug: true`

+to enable while in dev

 Now, in your component, you can call the following in order to start the pixel and track the current page.